The best Christmas markets in Europe for 2025

 TRANSYLVANIA

-Sibiu offers all the flair of a Viennese market with a fraction of the crowd; this year’s Christmas Unboxed theme will reveal a Ferris wheel, 600-square-metre ice rink and crafting workshops.
-But it’s Brasov ‘s market steals the show, with the city’s pretty Saxon buildings and the snow-peaked Carpathian Mountains as a backdrop.
+Sibiu offers all the flair of a Viennese market with a fraction of the crowd; this year expect light projections and crafting workshops (glass-painting, biscuit- and candle-making) and plentiful ladles of white mulled wine, preferred to red in this region.
+But it’s Brasov‘s market that steals the show, with the city’s pretty Saxon buildings and the snow-peaked Carpathian Mountains as a backdrop.
 Stalls?
 In the boastfully Baroque square of Piata Sfatului, mini wooden houses sell traditional Romanian treats, from toy figurines to delicious local delicacies.

 SCOTLAND